-Before starting a reissue, you will need to generate a brand new CSR/RSA pair and save your RSA for further installation.
+Before starting a reissue, you will need to generate a brand new CSR/RSA pair and save your RSA key for further installation.

 If you are not able to generate a CSR yourself for some reason, please ask your web hosting provider to do this for you.

 Once you have a new CSR, you may proceed with the next step.
-Reissuance is completely free of charge, unless you are adding SAN names to a Multi-Domain certificate with a reissue.
+Reissuance is completely free of charge, unless you are adding SAN names to a Multi-Domain Certificate with a reissue.

 If you are reissuing an OV/EV SSL, use the same contact information that you used originally, unless you are reissuing the certificate to change this information.
-This will save you some time during reissuance.
+This will save you some time during reissue.